indiana-university/easy-lang-markup-tinymce-plugin/README.md

         plugin.min.js
 ```

-2. Add the plugin and toolbar button to your TinyMCE configuration:
+2. Add the plugin, toolbar button, and menu entry to your TinyMCE configuration:
 ```javascript
 tinymce.init({
   selector: 'textarea',  // change to match your selector